giordano-lucas/exchange-price-propagation/index.md

 ### Customisable historical lag

-TODO: update figure with the option to select BBO/trades

 To conclude our project, we made available additional interactive visualisations of the computed lags.

 The first one is an extended version of the plot shown in [section ***Time Plot***](#time-plot).
 It handles the following user actions: